apache/incubator-wayang/guides/semantic-operators-in-Wayang.md

 ## 1. Semantic operators

-A semantic operator an operator much like any Wayang operator, however, it takes a prompt as input, that describes how it should act.
+A semantic operator is an operator much like any Wayang operator, however, it takes a prompt as input, that describes how it should act.

 For example: